TomDakan/LiveSTT/ROADMAP.md

-# Roadmap (v7.3)
+# Roadmap (v8.0 Buffered Brain)

 ## Overview
-This document outlines the development roadmap for Live STT (v7.3 Industrial Split-Brain), organized by phases and milestones.
+This document outlines the development roadmap for Live STT (v8.0 Buffered Brain), organized by phases and milestones.

 ---